 You will have a comfortable and supportive circumferential dressing on your chest for a few days which will then be replaced in the office with a supportive bra.
 Dr. Turkeltaub recommends that you regularly wear a supportive bra in order to provide the needed support and to help slow down to inevitable sagging that will continue over time.

 Most women can return to school or a non-strenuous job within several days to 1 week following surgery.
-It is strongly recommended that you avoid vigorous activities such as sports and aerobics for three weeks.
+It is strongly recommended that you avoid vigorous activities such as sports and aerobics for around three to four weeks.
+For best scar outcome, certain activities should be limited for around eight weeks.

 The results from the surgery can be quite gratifying with perky, attractive, alluring and more youthful appearing breasts.